yolkdata/docs/yolk-js.md

 # Yolk's Javascript Tracker

 Collect and stream data from your Javascript data sources.
-This SDK is an implementation of Segment's open source analytics.js.

 ## 🚀 Setup